Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkbehaviour.md

 ### De-Spawning

 `OnNetworkDespawn` is invoked on each `NetworkBehaviour` associated with a `NetworkObject` when it is de-spawned.
-This is where all netcode "despawn cleanup code" should occur, but is not to be confused with destroying.
+This is where all netcode "despawn cleanup code" should occur, but isn't to be confused with destroying.
 Despawning occurs before anything is destroyed.

 ### Destroying